 Inequality is not just a social issue, it is a business issue.
 Business cannot meet its potential where communities are failing.

-Building on Earn Your Future®, PwC’s Access Your Potential focuses on strengthening financial capability and technology skills of underserved populations so they are prepared for the jobs of today and tomorrow.
+Building on Earn Your Future®, PwC’s Access Your Potential® focuses on strengthening young people’s financial capability and technology skills so they are prepared for the jobs of today and tomorrow.

-Many within the US workforce are underprepared for the growing digital marketplace, lacking the skills needed to succeed in today’s job market.
-This is especially relevant for underserved populations who may struggle to tap into those skills and opportunities.
+Many Americans are underprepared for the growing role of technology in the workplace, lacking the skills that will help them succeed in today’s job market.
+This is especially true of underserved populations who may not have access to the same opportunities to build the skills they need.

 More than 50% of today's jobs require some degree of technological skills, and experts believe that number will raise to 77% in the coming decade.